0rtis/jsafebox/README.md

 The first datagram `datagram 0` is the *header* and is **the only datagram not encrypted**.
 The *header* contains text entries specified by the user and various additional entries incuding a protocol explanation, the type of encoding and the IV of the encryption.
 The *header*'s data is stored in JSON format can seen by opening the safe file with a basic text editor.

-This second datagram `datagram 1` is the *properties*. *properties* contains data specified by the user.
+This second datagram `datagram 1` is the *properties*.
+It contains encrypted text entries specified by the user.

 The following datagrams (from 2 to N) are the encrypted files.
-They worked by pair: `datagram i ` contains the metadata of the file as JSON text and `datagram i+1` contains the bytes if the file.
+They worked by pair: `datagram i ` contains the metadata of the file as JSON text and `datagram i+1` contains the bytes of the file.

 ### Why JSafe ?
-With the avent of cryptocurrencies and online banking, it has become necessary to backup sensitive files.
+With the avent of online banking, cryptocurrencies and other digital transformation, it has become mandatory to backup sensitive files.
 Those file need to be easily accesible, securely stored and encrypted.
 But lightweight, standalone, cross platform vault software are surprisingly hard to come by.
 Password protected archive works fine but they let room for file leakage as there is no convenient way of exploring the vault unless extracting the whole content.